JimmyCerone/ideaBank/Books/Principles by Ray Dalio.md

 Risk judgment ability seems to be critical in so many areas of life, from software development to #Budgeting, which seems to leave risk completely out of things.
 Getting really good at managing risk would be a boon.

 #UncorrelatedBets in Neil and I's project is very interesting....
 I also think Atomic could do a better of this as we only have a single revenue stream.

+I think it'd be super helpful if Neil and I did our own #Personality tests to make sense of what tasks we need to do.